EnableX/Android-App-To-App-Calling/README.md

-# demo framework for app to app calling with EnableX android toolkit and firebase
+# Demo framework for app to app calling with EnableX android toolkit and firebase

 This Application is explaining to send push notification messages from one registered mobile number to another registered mobile number. and by getting a push notification message app will initiate one to one call.